wesleymeredith/Ames-Housing-Project/README.md

-## If you want to see the results of this project, see the pdfs in results! :)
+## If you want to see the results of this project, see the pdfs in the results folder! :)

 # Ames Housing Project